shreytheshreyas/tp/docs/UserGuide.md

 Format: `list`

-* You must be ProjectView before listing all tasks.
+* You must be Project View before listing all tasks.

 Example of usage: